HSemic/AskIt/README.md

 Please note that, for now, ***passwords are saved in database as clear text.
 Do not use any of your usual passwords***.

 This app is deployed with Netlify and can be accessed here: https://mop-react-frontend.netlify.app/.
-I hope you have fun playing around with it.

 ## Used technologies